yjh-jy/dsa3101-bank-marketing-group-1/customer_engagement/engagement_summary.md

 - `figures/barplots/` for engagement rates across categories
 - `figures/violinplots/` for spread and density of features across engagement tiers
 - `figures/histograms/` for overall distributions of numeric features

+---

+## Expected Outcome: Key Metrics for Tracking Customer Engagement
+Based on the updated campaign-level and customer-level analyses, the following metrics are recommended for tracking customer engagement over time.
+These are grounded in both statistical significance and consistent visual patterns observed during exploratory analysis:

+- Engagement rate: The primary metric for measuring campaign performance, defined as the proportion of engaged users over those targeted.
+This should be tracked consistently across time and campaign segments.

+- Click-through rate: One of the strongest indicators of engagement.
+Campaigns with higher CTRs consistently exhibit better overall engagement outcomes.

+- Clicks per day: Reflects daily interaction momentum.
+Higher values are associated with campaigns in the high engagement tier.

+- Impressions per day: A pacing metric that correlates positively with engagement.
+Useful for monitoring how exposure volume influences responsiveness.

+- Campaign type and channel used: Certain campaign types (e.g., affiliate marketing) and channels (e.g., TikTok, Instagram) have statistically significant associations with engagement.
+These categorical features can guide future campaign design and targeting strategy.

+- Campaign duration: Engagement tends to peak for campaigns lasting around 30 days, with diminishing returns observed for longer durations.

+These metrics provide a focused and evidence-based foundation for tracking engagement performance over time and supporting campaign decision-making.